GMIG/GECS/README.md

 ## Set up JSON
-All GECS settings are stored in JSON files: structure.json - information about devices and their configuration cronSchedule.json - information about regularly switching exposure on and off specialSchedule.json - information about special days to turn on and off the exposure views.json - information on how to display devices in the GECS window viewTypes.json - information about how devices look in the GECS window sources.json - information about external command sources bots.json - information about telegram bots
+All GECS settings are stored in JSON files: structure.json - information about devices and their configuration cronSchedule.json - information about the timetable of switching on and off specialSchedule.json - information about exclusions from the timetable views.json - information on how to place the device icons in the GECS window viewTypes.json - information about how devices icons look in the GECS window sources.json - information about external command sources bots.json - information about telegram bots
-### Configuring exposure in structure.json
+### Configuring exhibition in structure.json
 The structure in which the devices reside

 <img src="https://i.imgur.com/AWEZy5P.jpg" height="250">